Digital Projects: All You Need to Know

-If you don't have such a person onboard, the results might become what many people dread in any project attempting to be effective: Red tape and watered down democracy—where everyone gets a say in the direction, processes are slow, and actions lead nowhere.
+If you don't have such a person onboard, the results might become what many people dread in any project attempting to be effective: Red tape and watered down democracy.
+Where everyone gets a say in the direction, processes are slow, and actions lead nowhere.

 To achieve success in your projects, you need a person in a good architectural role, able to make decisions in functionality and in the technical realm.
-Great product management skills is also a highly sought-after bonus.
+Great product management skills is also a highly desired bonus.

 Before embarking on an exciting project journey it’s easy to ignore the “boring” stuff in the form of documentation.
-However, a well-executed and thorough documentation is of vital importance for your project, your co-workers, audits, learning points, and future gains.
+However, a well executed and thorough documentation is of vital importance for your project, your coworkers, audits, learning points, and future gains.

 A great documentation practice can help you do the following:

 - See what was done, by whom, and when